LinkedEarth/LMR_CMIP_paleobook/README.md

 The simplest way to interact with a Jupyter Notebook is through [Binder](https://mybinder.org/), which enables the execution of a [Jupyter Book](https://jupyterbook.org) in the cloud.
 The details of how this works are not important for now.
-All you need to know is how to launch a Pythia Cookbooks chapter via Binder.
+All you need to know is how to launch a PaleoBooks chapter via Binder.
 Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon, (see figure below), and be sure to select “launch Binder”.
 After a moment you should be presented with a